-Compared to April, the total retail trade turnover in May dropped by 3.0%.
-Retail trade in food products has remained the same, whereas of non-food products reduced by 5.0%.
+Compared to December 2014, the total retail trade turnover in January 2015 rose by 1.7%.
+Retail trade in food products rose by 2.4%, whereas turnover of non-food products – by 1.2%.

 Statistics by theme